wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 26 20151102 =
+* Fix: Try to get post sticky status via _POST variables and via function, in case one is broadcasting via API and the POST sticky status isn't available.
+* New: Time savings tab.
+Keep track of how much time and money you've saved by using Broadcast.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/thumbnail-sizes-broadcast-plugin/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/bbpress-broadcast-plugin/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
+* Premium pack has been split up.
+Each plugin pack can be purchased individually (and cheaper, of course).

 = 25 20151024 =
 * Blog Groups: This is the last time this obsolete plugin will be released.
 If you wish to use it in the future, copy it to another plugin directory and activate it from there.
 The replacement is the Blog Groups 2 plugin in the plugin pack.